contentful-userland/contentful-wizard/README.md

 - control panel to show only some parts

 Please, create an issue in case you feel this is important (and if you have another idea, you are welcome to share it!).

+## Contributing

+All contributions are more than welcome!
+If you want to add some new feature, I'd kindly ask you to create an issue first, so we can discuss the solution first – since the goal of this library is pretty abstract, it makes sense to discuss problem first, and only afterwards implement it, right?

+You can take a look [at the Roadmap](./Roadmap.md), in order to feel what is going to be implemented.
+If you feel something does not make sense, or can be done better, please submit an issue as well!

 ## License